Authors: Dr. Claude Comtois and Dr. Jean-Paul Rodrigue

 These issues must be clearly understood before designing and implementing a particular framework of environmental management for a transport or logistics services provider.
 The choice of a system is specific to each transport enterprise in relation to the problem, risks, impacts and responsibilities identified and the geographical environment in which the enterprise must operate.
 The most often mentioned environmental management systems are EMAS and ISO 14001:

 - ISO 14001.
-The International Standard Organization has developed a set of norms that represent the main industrial reference in terms of environmental management systems and sustainability.
-ISO 14001 offers three categories of indicators to measure the environmental performance that could be applicable to the transport industry.
+The International Standard Organization has developed a set of norms representing the main industrial reference in terms of environmental management systems and sustainability.
+Introduced in 1996, ISO 14001 offers three categories of indicators to measure the environmental performance that could be applicable to the transport industry.
 The indicators of environmental conditions (IEC) present the information on the environmental conditions permitting a better understanding of the impacts or the potential impacts of transport operations.
 The indicators of management performance (IMP) present information on the management efforts that are being made to influence the environmental performance of transport operations.
 The indicators of operational performance (IOP) present information on the environmental performance of transport operations.
-Generally, these indicators permit to identify the most significant environmental impacts that are associated with transport operations, to evaluate, review and increase the environmental performance of transport corporations, to identify new practices and opportunities for a better management of transport operations, and to have constant, credible and measurable information and data on the relationship between the environmental performance of the firm and its environmental objectives, targets and policies.
+Generally, these indicators permit to identify the most significant environmental impacts that are associated with transport operations, to evaluate, review and increase the environmental performance of transport corporations, to identify new practices and opportunities for better management of transport operations, and to have constant, credible and measurable information and data on the relationship between the environmental performance of the firm and its environmental objectives, targets and policies.

 The main drivers of EMS certification (either EMAS or ISO 14001) remain the perceived benefits a transportation and logistics service provider may gain from the process.
 The emerging perspective is that it is supply chains that are competing and as such their combined environmental performance is the frame of reference.
 The most common benefits of EMS for multimodal supply chains include: